vhscom/after-dark/README.md

 Once the vendor file is updated, open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to `critical-theme.css.html`.

 And, finally, adjust your [Customized CSS](#customizing-css), 404 page and `/meta/theme-color` as necessary.

-## Contributing

-Issues have been disabled for this repo.
-If you feel passionate something needs to be changed please feel free to submit a pull with your suggested changes.
-For a showcase of derivative works head to the [After Dark wiki](https://codeberg.org/vhs/after-dark/wiki#derivative-works).

 ## License